 A similar case may be applicable to organizations having more traditional project management structures.
 Existing meetings focused on risks are a great starter for Kanban-style Risk Reviews.
 What’s important is how you talk about these risks.
-Do you discuss risk profiles, urgency, correlated cost of delay and the right classes of service?
+Do you discuss risk profiles, urgency, correlated cost of delay, and the right classes of service?

-Taking such an approach will save you from doubling or adding extra meetings, probably lower the resistance to change and quickly bring value.
+Taking such an approach will save you from doubling or adding extra meetings, probably lower the resistance to change, and quickly bring value.
 Keeping old types of meetings surrounding your teams working with Kanban won’t help them flourish for sure.

-Why Meeting so Often?
+Why Meeting So Often?

-Proposed cadences for each type of meeting is just a starting point, giving your organization guidance on what occurrences may make sense.
-I’m sure you understand that events causing a need for your strategy review do not happen as often as meetings when you’re supposed to feed your team with next tasks ready for their commitment.
+Proposed cadences for each type of meeting are just a starting point, giving your organization guidance on what occurrences may make sense.
+I’m sure you understand that events causing a need for your strategy review do not happen as often as meetings when you’re supposed to feed your team with the next tasks ready for their commitment.

 On the other hand, if there’s really important new information coming from the market or a customer, it may be recommended to organize a meeting on demand.
-When nothing is on fire, the choice of regular meetings vs. on-demand ones is related to the “cost” of finding a timeslot in people calendars, or a challenge of working with distributed teams having a short overlap of working hours.
+When nothing is on fire, the choice of regular meetings vs. on-demand ones is related to the “cost” of finding a timeslot in people’s calendars, or the challenge of working with distributed teams having a short overlap of working hours.